-The specialist shall possess the following qualification:
+The Consultant shall possess the following minimum qualifications and experience qualification:

-a) A Degree in one of the Social Sciences with a bias in the fields of law, sociology, community development, Environmental studies, and Land Economics or related fields from a recognized university;

-- b) A Minimum of ten (10) years of full-time relevant operational experience in social development with a focus on advise and / or the management of resettlement, community participation and social safeguard requirements; Five (5) of which working with donor funded projects and/or government agencies implementing similar projects and other stakeholders in social safeguards programs (Sound understanding of Devolution is desirable). - c) Proven capacity to engage in high level dialogue on complex social issues, and to engage both at the policy and the community level to ensure conflict resolution. - d) Strong knowledge and experience with World Bank social safeguards (involuntary resettlement and indigenous peoples) and Bank operations, (or with the operations and social safeguards of another development finance institution); including the Government of Kenya legal, policy and institutional frameworks governing land and resettlement issues. - e) Familiarity with the World Bank safeguard policies and the Government of Kenya legal, policy and institutional frameworks governing land and resettlement issues is required mandatory. - f) Experience in preparing and implementing Resettlement Action Plans (RAPs) and preferably for World Bank-financed projects.
+- i.
+A minimum of a bachelor's degree in one of the Social Sciences with a bias in the fields of Law, Sociology, Community Development, Environmental Studies, and Land Economics or related fields from a university recognized in Kenya; - ii.
+A minimum of ten (10) years of full-time relevant operational experience in social development with a focus on advice and / or the management of resettlement, community participation and social safeguard requirements; Five (5) of which working with donor funded projects and/or government agencies implementing similar projects and other stakeholders in social safeguards programs (Sound understanding of Devolution is desirable). - iii.
+Proven capacity to engage in high level dialogue on complex social issues, and to engage both at the policy and the community level to ensure conflict resolution. - iv.
+Strong knowledge and experience with World Bank social safeguards (involuntary resettlement and indigenous peoples) and Bank operations, (or with the operations and social safeguards of another development finance institution); including the Government of Kenya legal, policy and institutional frameworks governing land and resettlement issues. - v.
+Familiarity with the World Bank safeguard policies and the Government of Kenya legal, policy and institutional frameworks governing land and resettlement issues is required mandatory. - vi.
+Experience in preparing and implementing Resettlement Action Plans (RAPs) and preferably for World Bank-financed projects.
 Experience working in at least one (1) project in urban informal settlements is highly desirable.